dolfo24/homework1/README.md

 - added a header elemenent

-- added section elements
+- added section element

+- added aside element

+- added footer element

 - added missing id attribute for to the search engine optimization

-- added alt attributes to all three pics
+- added alt attributes to all three pics and icons

+- added comments to html

+## Work on html

+- added comments to css